-As the first integrated, multispecialty group practice in the world and one of the top hospitals in the United States according to the 2015-2016 U.S. News & World Report Best Hospitals list, Mayo Clinic offers residents the opportunity to train in a highly supportive and collaborative environment that fosters the highest standard of medical care.
+As the first integrated, multispecialty group practice in the world and the top hospital in the United States according to the 2016-2017 U.S. News & World Report Best Hospitals list, Mayo Clinic offers residents the opportunity to train in a highly supportive and collaborative environment that fosters the highest standard of medical care.

 The Department of Anesthesiology at Mayo Clinic has had a successful and highly respected residency training program since 1955.
 With graduates from the program practicing in all 50 states and 10 countries, the alumni network continues to serve as an invaluable tool for residents seeking job opportunities.
 Each year, the department welcomes 18 of the best resident recruits from diverse geographic locations into the program.